MattS8/smart_garage/arduino/smart-garage-arduino/Libraries/FirebaseESP8266/README.md

 * `firebaseData.stringData`

+* `firebaseData.jsonString`

+* `firebaseData.jsonObject`

+* `firebaseData.jsonObjectPtr`

+* `firebaseData.jsonArray`

+* `firebaseData.jsonArrayPtr`

-* `firebaseData.jsonData` and
+* `firebaseData.jsonData` (for keeping parse/get result)

+and

 * `firebaseData.blobData`

-Read the data which its type is not match the data type in database from above functions will return empty string or zero.
+Read the data which its type does not match the data type in the database from above functions will return empty (string, object or array).

-The data type of returned payload data can be read through `firebaseData.getDataType`.
+The data type of returning payload can be determined by `firebaseData.getDataType`.

 BLOB and file stream data are store as special base64 encode string which only supported and implemented by this library.

-Thhe encoded string will be prefixed with some header string ("file,base64," and "blob,base64,") for data type manipulation.
+The encoded string will be prefixed with some header string ("file,base64," and "blob,base64,") for data type manipulation.

 The following example showed how to read integer value from "/test/int".